Canary deployments in OpenShift Service Mesh

 subset: version-v2

-Now we will execute a request without the user header, or with a different user than we used before:
+Now we will execute a request without the user header, or with a different user than the one we used before:

 $ curl customer-istio-tutorial-istio-system.apps.ocp4.rglab.com